skial/default/README.md

 #### Conditional Defines

-Add `-D default_debug` for further, useful, macro related errors to help debugging.
+Add `-debug` & `-D default_debug` for further, helpful, macro related statements to help debugging.
 Add `-D nightly` if working with a nightly build of the Haxe compiler.